Godfrey Bolles Lee

-Godfrey Bolles Lee (19 March 1817 – 29 January 1903) was an English amateur cricketer who played first-class cricket from 1837 to 1845.
-Mainly associated with Oxford University and Hampshire, he made 8 known appearances in first-class matches.
+Godfrey Bolles Lee (19 March 1817 – 29 January 1903) was an English amateur cricketer who played from 1837 to 1845.
+Mainly associated with Oxford University and Hampshire, he made 8 known appearances.

 Early life

 Godfrey Bolles Lee was born on 19 March 1817.
 He was the son of Robert Newton Lee of Coldrey [House], a magistrate and deputy lieutenant of Hampshire.

 Career

 Lee spent most of his life at Winchester College, where he was educated.
 He was a tutor at Winchester from his graduation from New College, Oxford, in 1839 through to 1860, then bursar at New College for a year.
 He was a fellow of New College 1835–61.
 He then returned to Winchester as Warden from 1861 until his death in 1903.
 He was ordained as a Church of England priest in 1846.

 Personal life

-Lee was married to Emma Nunez Crawford, together they had 5 children;
+Lee was married to Emma Nunez Crawford, together they had 5 children: